 Australians love the great outdoors.
 Every chance we get we migrate on mass to our scenic beaches, lush national parks, and beautiful mountain ranges.
 When we're not heading for the hills we use our free time to cultivate a little patch of nature in our own backyards.
-Each weekend local nursery's are flooded with the green and not so green thumbs ready to nurture small seedlings into thriving bushes.
-Regrettably, not all tree's are suited to a home garden environment.
+Each weekend local nurseries are flooded with the green and not-so-green thumbs ready to nurture small seedlings into thriving bushes.
+Regrettably, not all trees are suited to a home garden environment.
 Some beautiful little saplings can grow up to be giant structure wrecking problems.

 Plant wisely

 Making smart, educated decisions as to which plants to include in your garden needs to extend further than shade, drought hardiness and how many leaves they will or won't drop in the pool.
-Thinking about the full life of the plant before you start digging could save on potential costs from blocked drains, damaged sewer pipes, pulling up driveways and paths in the long term.
+Thinking about the full life of the plant before you start digging could save on potential costs from blocked drains , damaged sewer pipes, and pulling up driveways and paths in the long term.

 Tree varieties which commonly lead to damaged drains